Introduction

 2. Support for Reading History

-In the sidebar, unread articles are marked with
+In the sidebar and within all articles, links to unread articles are marked with

 3. Support for All Major Programming Languages

-The Java code is written by me, while the code in other languages is translated with the assistance of chatGPT but has been verified and debugged by me to ensure correctness and consistency.
+Java code is written by me, while codes in other languages are translated with the assistance of chatGPT but have been personally verified and debugged by me to ensure accuracy and consistency.

 4. Code Image Annotations